 Equipment: Clothing, 1 Day Ration, Backpack, Canteen

-At level 7 a monk begin to create its own master technique.
+At CPB 3 a monk begin to create its own master technique.
 Spells do more damage than its other spells and costs more health to use.
 The player must work with the observer to determine this ability’s stats.

-The koobari monk use their health or HP up to thir CPB to cast energy magic and it regenerates through healing and rest.
+The koobari monk use their health or HP up to their CPB to cast energy magic and it regenerates through healing and rest.

 Chi is used by the monks to use their striking abilities.
-Monks can store chi equal to CPB and it generates 1 chi from basic strikes, casting spells, and by consuming an action.
-The koobari generates 2 chi on critical attacks.
-Chi fades ou of combat.
+Monks can store Chi equal to CPB and it generates 1 Chi from basic strikes, casting spells, and by consuming an action.
+The koobari generates 2 Chi on critical attacks.
+Chi fades out of combat.

-Koobar, Wisdom + CPB vs Difficulty 16, 1 Chi
+Koobar, Wisdom + CPB vs Difficulty 16 - CPB, 1 Chi

 This skill causes a glow around the caster that increases their abilities.
 Koobar stacks on other buffs and lasts for a round with a saving throw for longer use.
 For saving throw re-roll koobar to match level with +1 difficulty per round maintained and have enough chi available to cast.
-Koobar cannot be cast again after it fades for 5 rounds.
+Koobar is usable once per CPB per rest.

 Tranquility, Wisdom + CPB vs Difficulty 20, 1 Chi